Be An Uncle Tom For Life

 Just ask the NAACP.
 They wanted me to be a good negro and stop criticizing their lethal liberalism.
 Yes, I sarcastically used the term “negro” which is as in need of changing as “colored” people (hello United Negro College Fund and the National Association for the Advancement of Colored People).
 The NAACP sued to deprive me of my First Amendment rights, abusing trademark law to censor my free speech.
 So, Alliance Defending Freedom is fighting for my civil rights against a “civil rights” group that is out of touch with what truly advances people of any color.

 Socially, the majority of black Americans tend to lean conservative on key fundamental issues.
 Yet these core beliefs are not reflected in the political actions of the black community.
 What explains this dissonance?
-Fear of defying the established, yet immensely flawed, precepts of liberalism keep too many from escaping to the north.
+Fear of defying the established, yet immensely flawed, precepts of liberalism keep too many from escaping to the North.
 The nation’s so-called “civil rights” organizations and plenty of liberal media pundits make sure the fugitives are kept in check.
 These organizations can’t stand the thought that they can’t keep everyone on the victims’ plantation.
 Leaders like Senator Tim Scott, Judge Janice Rogers Brown, Allen West, Dr. Ben Carson, Dr. Alveda King, Star Parker and even The Radiance Foundation are regularly vilified in order for the evangelists of victimhood to keep their congregations in check.

 I can’t count how many times I’ve been branded an Uncle Tom, in a derogatory way.
-As with most things, historically, so-called progressives have managed to distort even this epic novel that helped expose the horrors of slavery to a nation slow to embrace abolition.
+As with most history, so-called progressives have managed to distort even this epic novel that helped expose the horrors of slavery to a nation slow to embrace abolition.
 For liberals, and other uninformed followers, the main character’s name is a pejorative they wield with malice.

 Uncle Tom’s selflessness, Christian faith and his death at the hands of his slave master served as a catalyst to set others free.
 Our culture of abortion, and the bondage it has created, is crying out for heroes like Uncle Tom.
-We need more that will bravely stand up to an unjust system that denies the humanity of God’s creation.
+We need more that will bravely and peacefully stand up to an unjust system that denies the humanity of God’s creation.